pubs/pubs/CODESTYLE.md

 This project use git-flow {nvie.com/posts/a-successful-git-branching-model}
 as a model for branches management.
 In particular :
-- master is for release only
+1. master is for release only
-- when you commit to develop, run nosetests before.
+2. when you commit to develop, run nosetests before.
 All tests should pass.
+3. when you commit to develop, run nosetests before.
+All tests should pass.
+4. when you commit to develop, run nosetests before.
+All tests should pass.
-- in feature/branches, you do whatever you want.
+5. in 'feat/' branches, you do whatever you want.
-- when developping a new feature, write tests for it.
+6. when developping a new feature, write tests for it.

 Alignement